vittorioromeo/quakevr/README.md

 * Go through the *"Immersion Settings*".

 There is no "best" way of playing Quake VR.
 Simply use the settings that you enjoy the most!

+## Multiplayer

+### Versus Bots

+To play against bots, select *"Multiplayer & Bots"* from the main menu, then *"New Game"* and follow the on-screen instructions.
+When in-game, spawn new bots from the *"Bot Control"* menu under *"Multiplayer & Bots"*.

+### On the Internet

+Coordinate with other players on the [official Quake VR Discord](http://discord.me/quakevr).
+The host of the game will start a server by going to *"Multiplayer & Bots"* from the main menu, then *"New Game"*.
+The host will then share their [public IPV4 address](https://www.whatismyip.com/what-is-my-public-ip-address) with other players, which will connect from the *"Join a Game"* menu.
+The virtual keyboard can be used to insert the IP address.

+Note that the host needs to [properly forward their ports](https://portforward.com/quake/) and ensure that their public IP is accessible from the Internet.

+At the moment there is no server browser and no dedicated server support.
+Also, only Windows servers are supported.
+Dedicated Linux servers and an easier way to play together will be the next goals for Quake VR.

 ## Troubleshooting